oskarkunik/gothos/README.md

 ## requirements

-- systemd (it comes with uUbuntu-based distros that I use),
+- systemd (it comes with ubuntu-based distros that I use),

 - python3 (I use its `http.server` module to serve the links site as well as to run the parsing script),